AuReMe/esmecata/README.md

                         information (and a list of rank names).
   --update-affiliations
                         If the taxonomic affiliations were assigned from an outdated taxonomic database, this can lead to taxon not be found in ete3 database.
 This option tries to udpate the taxonomic affiliations using the lowest taxon name.
+  -t THRESHOLD_CLUSTERING, --threshold THRESHOLD_CLUSTERING
+                        Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
+Default is 0.5.
 ```

 Two options can be used to limit the rank used when searching for proteomes and to update the taxonomic affiliations from the input file.